wirc-sjsu/firebench/docs/benchmarks/California/01_Caldor.md

 **Normalization**: Symmetric Exponential Open Normalization ($m$ value in Table)<br>
 **Name in Score Card**: See Table <br>
 The first perimeter, at the start of the period, can be used as initial condition for the fire perimeter.
-A bias of $m$ acre, representing $B_{50}$% of burn area during the study period, will lead to a score of 50.00.
-The value of $m$ represents the benchmark difficulty (smaller $m$ means higher difficulty) and must be chosen by the community.
+A bias of $m$ acres, representing $B_{50}$% of burn area during the study period, will lead to a score of 50.00.
+The value of $m$ represents the benchmark difficulty (smaller $m$ means greater difficulty) and must be chosen by the community.

-The following Table gives the correspondance between the bencmark id and the study period:
+The following Table gives the correspondence between the benchmark ID and the study period:

 ID   | Study period | Name in Score Card | $m$    | $B_{50}$
 -----|--------------|--------------------|--------|---------